 Work your way from the top of the walls downwards and consider how you tackle the moldings, as they may require a different grit paper.

 Removing all debris and dirt will achieve a more professional finish as Yuriy Kryvenka from Hoboken Painter explains: ‘Paint would not adhere properly if your walls are dirty.
 Depending on the situation you may either simply dust the walls, clean them with a degreaser or wipe with a wet rag and soapy water.’

-However, for particularly marked or dirty walls Marianne Shillingford from Dulux recommends cleaning them ‘with a solution of sugar soap before wiping them down with clean water.’
+However, if they are particularly marked or dirty, Marianne Shillingford from Dulux recommends cleaning walls before painting ‘with a solution of sugar soap before wiping them down with clean water.’
 This is particularly effective when dealing with walls that have been subject to months of renovation dust.

 5. Prime your walls

 Using a primer will allow for a smooth finish and an even application of paint color.
 ‘It will get the most out of your paint, especially if your walls are porous or have surface stains that need covering up,’ explains Helen Shaw, Director at Benjamin Moore.

 If you have any previous water damage or similar issues you can consider using a dedicated primer for the task.

 Do not use a primer to cover up untreated mold, mildew or water issues.
 Instead, investigate the cause of the problem and treat accordingly.
 You can follow with a primer to help disguise the remainder of the stain.
 Will Thompson from Valspar suggests using Valspar’s Primer & Undercoat to ensure walls are left smooth, free-from color and ready to paint.
 ‘Apply the first coat of the primer and leave it to dry for two hours,’ he confirms.
 ‘Then apply the second coat, and again leave it two hours before you begin painting.’